serilog/serilog-extensions-logging/README.md

 Not only does this add the unnecessary `Scope` property to your event, but it also duplicates serialized values between `Scope` and the intended properties, as you can see here with `ResponseJson`.
 If this were "real" JSON like an API response, then a potentially very large block of text would be duplicated within your log event!
 Moreover, the template string within `BeginScope` is rather arbitrary when all you want to do is add a bag of properties, and you start mixing enriching concerns with formatting concerns.

 A far better alternative is to use the `BeginScope<TState>(TState state)` method.
-If you provide any `IEnumerable<KeyValuePair<string, object>>` to this method, then we will output the key/value pairs as structured properties _without_ the `Scope` property, as in this example:
+If you provide any `IEnumerable<KeyValuePair<string, object>>` to this method, then Serilog will output the key/value pairs as structured properties _without_ the `Scope` property, as in this example:

 ```cs
 var scopeProps = new Dictionary<string, object> {